Limited duration of studies

 - military service

 Please note that child care leave does not allow absence without affecting the time to complete your studies.

 If you forget the annual registration you will be dropped from the study register.
 The time you are not on register counts into your total study time as if you had registered as present.

-- Submit your electronic application with possible attachments in May (31 May at the latest) if your study time expires 31 July or in November (30 November at the latest) if your study time expires 31 December.
+- Submit the application in Sisu according to the instructions on this page in May (31 May at the latest) if your study time expires 31 July, or in November (30 November at the latest) if your study time expires 31 December.

 In case your study time, and therefore right to study, has already expired you can apply for a renewed study right but you need to pay an application fee (35 €).
-You apply by filling in a separate form which you can get by contacting firstname.lastname@example.org.
-Submit the form and the receipt of the paid application fee to the Student Helpdesk in Helsinki or the Office of Study Affairs in Vaasa.
+You apply by filling in a separate form which you can get by contacting firstname.lastname@example.org or email@example.com.
+Submit the form and the receipt of the paid application fee electronically.